Olical/Mappa/README.md

 That would be me, [Oliver Caldwell](http://flowdev.co.uk/).
 I just came up with the idea on a train home from London.

+# Compatibility

+Mappa works in just about any browser that has JavaScript enabled.
+The only thing you need to check for compatibility is the functions you are mapping to.

+Mappa also works in NodeJS environments.
+You can grab the mapper instance like so.

+    var Mappa = requre('path-to-file/mappa').mappa;

+Using it with NodeJS enables you to have multiple toolkits under what ever names you want.
+Of corse you can accomplish this multiple toolkit feature in browsers too, this would be done like so.

+    window.ToolkitName = Mappa;

 # Documentation

 ## General